 The mighty King salmon begin to arrive in their native rivers about June 15.
 Anglers visiting us at this time of the year will have a combination Rainbow Trout and King salmon trip.
 The Kings average between 25 and 30 pounds.
 It is not uncommon for a guest to land ten Kings in one afternoon.
 It is necessary for us to fly from Alaska Sportsman’s Lodge to a different river for the Kings.
 We have three different rivers that we target kings on.
 The flight is a short distance and is included in your package.
 You will return to the lodge and still be able to fish back on the Kvichak that same day.
 King fishing stays good through the end of July.

 During the end of June and through July, the Kvichak becomes the passageway for sockeye salmon to instinctively return to their spawning beds throughout the Iliamna drainage.
-Millions of sockeye pass right in front of The Alaska Sportsman’s Lodge each summer.
+Millions of sockeye pass right in front of our luxury Alaskan fishing lodge each summer.
 At the peak of the run, there are approximately 30,000 fish per hour passing in front of the lodge.
 These fish are fresh in from the ocean, are dime bright, and put up a spectacular fight once hooked.